owncloud/docs/docs/build-the-docs.md

 ## Prepared Yarn Commands

-To get all prepared yarn commands run following command:
+To see all prepared yarn commands run following command:

 ```console
 yarn run